SEO For IT and Technology Companies in 2021: Your Ultimate Guide

 - Last but not least, after the keyword fulfilled all the three criteria above, is it possible to expand the keyword into a proper content—or better, topics you can create several content pieces from—

 - Use as many keyword research tools as possible (according to your budget).
-You can use tools like Spyfu to check your competitor’s target keywords, Buzzsumo to search for trending keywords—and topics—, or SEMRush and AHrefs, among others, for a more traditional keyword research. (possible affiliates here)
+You can use tools like Spyfu to check your competitor’s target keywords, Buzzsumo to search for trending keywords—and topics—, or SEMRush and Ahrefs, among others, for more traditional keyword research. (possible affiliates here)

 - However, even with all the available tools and technologies, sometimes going with your guts and trusting your instinct (and experience) is a better approach.
 For example, keywords like “slam dunk” might be obvious for us as humans if we are targeting the basketball-related niche, but it might not be noticed by the basic keyword research algorithms.

 Make a list of your target keywords and divide them by SEO goals and user intents (as we have discussed above), and divide them by priorities.

 Let’s reiterate what we have discussed further above: as the search engine’s algorithm getting smarter, there’s no shortcut to SEO for technology and IT companies in 2021 besides actually having high-quality, relevant content that is valuable for your audience.

 So, planning how you will approach your content marketing ahead will tremendously help you in the process.
 We’ll always start, however, with why, which is the searcher’s intents, that should be the main driving force behind the content creation process.

 In general, here are several key steps in developing a content marketing plan:

 - Decide ahead on who is/are going to work in the content development process, which can possibly include: